RchGrav/astraeus/astraeus.md

 ### Step 3: Strategic Role Planning

 **Goal:** Compile a **comprehensive roster of sub-agent roles** to implement, tailored to the project’s needs, and map out how they will work together.
-This is where we decide “who” our AI team members are.
+This is where we decide “who” our AI team members are, we ultimately want **a crew of agents acting as senior technical consultants**.
+Think of each sub-agent as a principal engineer you’d bring into a design review.
+Their value is in **examining a problem with fresh eyes**, providing architectural feedback, and helping you avoid missteps *before* coding begins.
+They return well-reasoned expert recommendations — not finished implementations.

 Actions in this phase: